Dousery/Dousery/README.md

 # 💫 About Me:

 🎓 I graduated with a degree in Computer Engineering from Dokuz Eylul University.
-🤖 I work on projects in both Cloud Computing and Artificial Intelligence, building cloud-native and scalable systems.
+🤖 I work on Cloud Computing and Artificial Intelligence projects, focusing on cloud-native, scalable systems and LLM and AI agent–based solutions.
 ⭐ My interests include distributed systems, cloud infrastructure, AI model deployment, and end-to-end system design.
 🚀 I enjoy participating in bootcamps, contributing to open-source projects, and exploring emerging and cutting-edge technologies.
-🌱 I am continuously motivated to learn, collaborate, and grow in the evolving landscape of cloud-based and AI-driven development.
+🌱 I am continuously motivated to learn, collaborate, and exploring emerging and cutting-edge technologies.

 ![redline](https://github.com/user-attachments/assets/cc6c89b3-6661-4cd6-b236-27a1ad42b331)